-Traffic spikes often happen in critical situations for your business: go-lives of your applications, Black Fridays, national TV appearances, tickets sales opening can bring a lot of unexpected but wanted visitors.
+Traffic spikes often happen in critical situations for your business.
+Go-lives of your applications, seasonal events, national TV appearances, or tickets sales opening can bring a lot of unexpected but wanted visitors.

-By simulating complex users’ behaviors and peaks of traffic, you analyze your application’s performances, precisely identify its bottlenecks, and increase its capacity.
+By simulating complex users’ behaviors or peaks of traffic, you can analyze your application’s performances precisely and identify its bottlenecks.